Bypassing memory safety mechanisms through speculative control flow hijacks: Mitigations

 \subsection{Mitigations for the \Go compiler}

 We investigate possible mitigations for the \spac-speculative attack on \Go.
 The mitigations consist of two different compiler passes that ensure that the vulnerability is no longer exploitable.
 The first is based on \Code{lfence}, whereas the second is based on branchless index masking sequences.
-As part of responsible disclosure we have notified the \Go team, who have implemented index masking as an optional compiler switch.
-The feature is planned for \Go 1.15.
+As part of responsible disclosure we have notified the \Go team, who have implemented 2 families of compiler-based mitigations for Spectre, namely, index masking (through the \Code{-spectre=index} compiler switch) and retpoline (through the \Code{-spectre=ret} compiler switch).

-The first mitigation consists of adding an \Code{lfence} instruction after the \Code{cmp} instruction in the sequence that implements the \Code{IsInBounds} metaoperation.
+The first mitigation consists of adding an \Code{lfence} instruction after the \Code{cmp} instruction in the sequence that implements the \Code{IsInBounds} meta-operation.
 With reference to \prettyref{lst:go_boundsCheckAsm}, the \Code{lfence} instruction is inserted after the \Code{cmp} on line 2.
 The insertion ensures that all prior instructions have completed, which means that there will be no misprediction of the branch target and any out-of-bound access will result in a panic with no transient execution.
 The instruction is added explicitly in the pass that translates the AST into SSA form by defining a new \Code{Lfence} meta-operation and adding it after each \Code{IsInBounds} operation.
 We ensure that the operation is neither reordered nor eliminated.